 Legal Limit to Government Net Indebtedness

-The 2020-2024 National Budget Law No. 19,924, promulgated in December 18, 2020, includes a new authorization framework for Central Government indebtedness.
-Article 696 of this law sets a cap to Government Net Indebtedness (GNI).
-GNI is defined as gross indebtedness (bond market issuance and disbursed loans) net of amortizations and the accumulation of Central Government’s liquid and other financial assets, during the fiscal year.
+The 2020-2024 National Budget Law No. 19,924, promulgated on December 18, 2020, includes a new authorization framework for Central Government indebtedness.
+Article 696 of this law sets a cap on Government Net Indebtedness (GNI).
+GNI is defined as gross indebtedness (bond market issuance and disbursed loans) net of debt amortizations and the variation of Central Government’s liquid and other financial assets, during the fiscal year.

-The new borrowing framework also includes a safeguard clause that allows for an increase in the legal cap, and is only applicable under extraordinary circumstances (unexpected events such as natural disasters, pandemic, strong change in relative prices or an economic recession).
+The borrowing framework also includes a safeguard clause that allows for an increase in the legal cap, which is only applicable under extraordinary circumstances (unexpected events such as natural disasters, pandemics, strong changes in relative prices, or an economic recession).
 When invoked, the clause allows for up to an additional 30% increase in the baseline net indebtedness amount authorized by Congress.

 For 2020, the GNI legal limit was set at USD 3,500 million (Law No. 19,924).
 The actual GNI figure for that year was USD 3,113 million (for more details, see page 84 of Rendición de Cuentas 2020, in Spanish).